-In caring for patients undergoing a uterine aspiration procedure, there are a number of techniques a clinicians can practice to reduce women’s pain and discomfort.
-For many women, simple non-pharmacological steps can be taken before the procedure to reduce anxiety and their subsequent experience of pain.
+In caring for patients undergoing a uterine aspiration procedure, there are a number of techniques a clinicians can practice to reduce patient pain and discomfort.
+For many, simple non-pharmacological steps can be taken before the procedure to reduce anxiety and subsequent experience of pain.
 These steps include:

-- Giving women an opportunity to ask questions
+- Giving patients an opportunity to ask questions

-- Addressing any concerns a woman may express about the procedure
+- Addressing any concerns a patient may express about the procedure

-- Assuring the woman abortion is a very safe an common procedure, and
+- Assuring the person that abortion is a very safe an common procedure, and

 - Promoting a culture of dignity and respect in your office setting